WELCOME TO THE SPRING GAMES!

 THE Spring Games is the World’s largest college softball event.
 Founded in 2008 by Olympian and Doctor Dot Richardson (USA 1979-2000), it has been operated and managed by a closely-held softball family from the beginning.
 We are very proud of our history and connection to Central Florida and we hope you are as excited as we are to be part of this event!

 Please make sure you are logged in to your Arbiter account to monitor games and any changes that may arise during THE Spring Games.
-If you are making changed with fellow umpires you need to make sure that Ms. Howell is made aware of the change.
+If you are making changed with fellow umpires you need to make sure that your assignor is made aware of the change.

 You will be issued credentials that you will need to carry with you at all times (even when you are in uniform).
 The credentials are wallet-sized and can be held in your pocket.

-From time to time, you may be offered the opportunity to officiate a “three-man crew.”
+All other games will be assigned on the two-man system.
+Umpires working Division II, Division III, NAIA, and JUCO games are required to be proficient in the three-many system.
+JV games will be assigned with a trainer/trainee match to encourage the development of future umpires in our sport.
+From time to time, non-Division I games may be offered a third-man.
 Coaches are not paying extra to have three umpires on a field and if you are offered this opportunity, it is because the leadership at THE Spring Games believes that either your experience, the fan experience, or the team-match justifies the additional expense of adding a third umpire to the game.
 Some of these opportunities are paid, others are not (or are reduced fee).
-Please let Ms. Howell know if you are interested in working a three-man crew game.
+These games are a great opportunity for less experienced umpires to work some three-man games to prepare for the upcoming conference season.
+Please let Mr. Borak know if you are interested in working a three-man crew game.

 IMPORTANT RULES TO REMEMBER:

 Time management is an important piece of THE Spring Games day-to-day activities.
 In order to keep the event on track, we ask that you pay close attention to some rules specific to THE Spring Games.
-If you have any questions about these rules, please speak with Ms. Howell or the Umpire Coordinator responsible for your complex.
+If you have any questions about these rules, please speak with Mr. Borak or the Umpire Coordinator responsible for your complex.

 Umpires at THE Spring Games are expected to be familiar with the rules governing the Division of the game they are umpiring.
 We understand these are some of the first games of the season and, like many of our teams, this might be your first time on dirt for a while.
 That said, diligent study and preparation should help you be mentally prepared for the games.
 You can see your game assignments in Arbiter so please be sure to give a good look-over to your Divisional assignment rule book at least 48 hours prior to your game to refresh your memory.